 Livonia, Michigan, 1975.
-As the youngest of eight siblings, Sheila Taormina and her twin brother started to swim at the Livonia YMCA at the age of six.
-Both enjoyed swimming so much that they switched to Clarenceville, a more competitive club, at the age of nine.
-The aim was to be able to swim and study together in collage.
+As the youngest of eight siblings, Sheila Taormina and her twin brother began swimming at the Livonia YMCA at the age of six.
+Both enjoyed swimming so much that they switched to Clarenceville (a more competitive club) at the age of nine.
+The aim was to be able to swim and study together in college.

-After having met a coach from the University of Georgia at the US championships, Sheila Taormina packed her bags to go to Athens, Georgia.
-This is a college town with 100,000 inhabitants located a little bit east of the capital of the South – Atlanta.
+After she met a coach from the University of Georgia at the U.S. championships, Sheila Taormina packed her bags to go to Athens, Georgia.
+Athens is a college town with 100,000 inhabitants located a little bit east of the capital of the South—Atlanta.
 There were about 30,000 students and 2,500 teachers and other staff at the college.
 Taormina would go on to swim in the university team for four years under head coach Jack Bauerle, who was well on his way to becoming a legend.

-For someone like Sheila, who was eager to train, University of Georgia was a very good environment.
+For someone like Sheila, who was eager to train, the University of Georgia was a very good environment.
 The team consisted of 20 young men and 20 young women who worked hard to defend the school colors.
 There was always someone to compete against during training and to kid around with afterwards.
-Everything was close and it was possible to walk or bike between dorms, classrooms and the swimming pool.
-Nor were the training sessions crowded, even though Sheila had already left Athens before the new Gabrielsen Natatorium was inaugurated, an indoor pool named after a Norwegian swimming coach working at the college between 1948 and 1966.
+Everything was close, and it was possible to walk or bike between dorms, classrooms and the swimming pool.
+Nor were the training sessions crowded, even though Sheila had already left Athens before the new Gabrielsen Natatorium was inaugurated in 1995.
+The Natatorium was a swimming and diving facility named after a Norwegian swimming coach who worked at the college between 1948 and 1966.

-Sheila became college champion in the 400 meters medley and won the South Eastern Conference Championships during her last year.
-Unlike the majority of college swimmers, Sheila had not had enough of swimming, but decided to continue.
+Sheila became college champion in the 400m medley and won the Southeastern Conference Championships during her last year.
+Unlike the majority of college swimmers, Sheila had not had enough of swimming, and decided to continue after graduation.
 Her goal was to represent the United States at the Atlanta Olympics in 1996.
-If she managed to do this, she would be 27 years old – at that time, an almost fossil-like age for female swimmers.
+If she managed to do this, she would be 27 years old—at that time, an almost fossil-like age for female swimmers.

 She’d hoped to be able to live closer to her family in Michigan, but was denied the opportunity to train with its talented college team.
-Nor did she receive a spot at the permanent training camp of the US national team in Colorado Springs.
+Nor did she receive a spot at the permanent training camp of the U.S. national team in Colorado Springs.
 Sheila was simply not good enough.
-Instead, she would have to work out of her old club of Clarenceville with her old room in her parents’ house serving as her base.
+Instead, she would have to work out of her old club of Clarenceville based out of her old room in her parents’ house.
 She walked to her training before dawn and didn’t end her evening session before the sun was down.
-Day in and day out.
-Week after week.
-Between her training sessions, she worked on the manufacturing floor in Detroit’s automotive industry to be able to afford to travel to competitions.
+She did this day in and day out, week after week.
+Between her training sessions, she worked on the manufacturing floor in Detroit’s automotive industry to finance traveling to competitions.

-In the trials for the Olympics, the favorite event of 400 meters medley was not an option, as there was only room for two female swimmers.
-When it came to the 200 meters freestyle, however, there was to be six female swimmers in the American relay team, which was predicted to win the gold.
-Four of these were to swim in the final, while an additional two were to become part of the team as trial swimmers.
+In the trials for the Olympics, the favorite event of the 400m medley was not an option, as there was only room for two female swimmers.
+When it came to the 200m freestyle, however, there were to be six female swimmers in the American relay team, which was predicted to win the gold.
+Four of these were to swim in the final while an additional two were to become part of the team as trial swimmers.